sf-wdi-18/rails_assoc_lab/README.md

 ### Implementation

 We want to generate these models and setup the associations.
-First let's setup the `Authors` table.
+First let's setup the `Author` model.

 * Note that in the following `y_o_b` and `y_o_d` could be called `yob` and `yod` to cut down on typing.